November 29, 2020

 Take a hard look at your household, particularly when it comes to your children.
 Does everything revolve around them?
 Are they the center of attention?
 If so, what changes do you need to make?

 Dear God, I want my home and family to reflect Your order.
-Show me where I can better lead my kids, and give me the wisdom to do what is right for my family.
+Please show me where I can better lead my kids, and give me the wisdom to do what is right for my family.
 In Jesus’ name, Amen.